 Proceedings were issued and liability strenuously denied in the defence.

-Some time later breach of duty was admitted and following lengthy negotiations the Claimant accepted the sum of £65,000 and costs in January 2005.
+Some time later breach of duty was admitted and following lengthy negotiations the Claimant accepted the sum of £65,000 and costs.
 In addition she received a letter of apology.

 The case was conducted on a Conditional Fee Agreement by Sam Critchley.